FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Auto switch=Short for 'automatically switch [to the next game]'.
 A toggleable button that appears below the board when playing multiple games.
 It makes lichess switch to the next game you are playing automatically for you.
 When enabled: in correspondence, it cycles through your current games; in simuls, it quickly switches game, focusing on urgent ones.
 Please keep this as short as possible, as it has an explanatory text that appears when you hover the mouse over.

 Automatically proceed to next game after moving=Informs the player what the button does.
-This appears as the title text (what you see when you hover the mouse over) of 'Auto switch', a button that appears when you are playing more than one game.
+This appears as the mouseover text of 'Auto switch', a button that appears when you are playing more than one game.
 See the explanation for 'Auto switch' for more details.

 Rating=The rating of the player (e.g. 1500).
 Appears on the lobby list on http://lichess.org/